 STEP 5: If you click on the down arrow button beside the Name of the table or the View option.
 It will display the list of available Tables and Views present in the current connection manager as shown below.

 For the time being we are selecting the existing table Table called [SSIS OLE DB Destination].
 If you haven’t created the table before, or you want to create new table for this example then click on the New button as we shown below.
 This will open the new window to write your custom SQL Query to Create New table.

 View Existing Data..: This button will help you to see the already existing data in your target table.

 STEP 6: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.

-NOTE: If your input column names and destination column names are same then, the intelligence will automatically map. if there is any changes in the column names (any alias columns or any calculated columns) then we have map them manually.
+NOTE: If your input column names and destination column names are same then, the intelligence will automatically map.
+If there is any changes in the column names (any alias columns or any calculated columns) then we have to map them manually.

 STEP 7: Clicking OK to finish configuring SSIS OLE DB Destination package.
 Let us run the package and see whether we transferred the data from OLE DB Source to OLE DB Destination or not